-See Appendix D for more details on MAQ orders.
+See Appendix E for more details on MAQ orders.

-6.2.2.3 Non-displayed Order (Hidden Order)
+6.2.2.3 Non-displayed order (Hidden order)

 Non-displayed limit orders are hidden from other participants than the participant entering it.
 The order stipulates a maximum purchase price or minimum selling price.
 If not fully matched, it is logged in the order book in descending buy-price order or ascending sell-price order and joins the queue of orders having the same price according to time priority.
 Visibility is ranked ahead of time priority.
-A displayed order entered at a later time is ranked ahead of an earlier non-displayed order (assuming both orders entered at the same price).
+A displayed order entered at a later time is ranked ahead of an earlier non-displayed order (if both orders are entered at the same price).